 Culture & People

 Most Dutch people are experienced travelers and polygots, meaning they can speak at least 3 languages fluently.
 The most popular languages that they know (aside from Dutch) are English, German and French.
-The people are also REALLY tall and beautiful.
+Dutch people are also notably tall, blonde and attractive.
 I felt like a midget walking around on the streets.

 What to Do?